 “Growth has been a consistent theme for Norsk Titanium, and today was no exception.
-This dedication signifies a 300% increase in our production capacity,” said Warren Boley, president and CEO of Norsk Titanium.
+This dedication signifies a 300% increase in our production capacity,” said Warren M. Boley, Jr., President & CEO of Norsk Titanium.
 “The partnership with Empire State Development has been key to attracting much-deserved attention to Plattsburgh’s ability to foster growth of high-technology companies.
 We are very pleased to be a part of the North Country community.”

-Empire State Development President, CEO & Commissioner Howard Zemsky said, “Throughout Upstate, Governor Cuomo’s inclusive, bottom-up approach to economic development is paying off – leading to transformative partnerships, attracting innovative global leaders like Norsk, and generating new jobs.
+Empire State Development President, CEO, and Commissioner Howard Zemsky said, “Throughout Upstate, Governor Cuomo’s inclusive, bottom-up approach to economic development is paying off—leading to transformative partnerships, attracting innovative global leaders like Norsk, and generating new jobs.
 Plattsburgh is now the world’s epicenter for next generation aerospace manufacturing, and it wouldn’t be possible without Governor Cuomo’s unwavering commitment to bringing business back to Upstate New York.”